simongeilfus/SharedMemoryUtils/README.md

     mMessages = sm::Messenger::createClient( "SharedMemoryMessages" );
 ```

-You can send and receive messages from both end
+You can send and receive messages from both end.
+The only difference between server and clients is that the server take care of creating and destroying the shared memory segment.
 ```c++
     sm::Message m = mMessages->createMessage( "Test" );
     m.addIntArg( randInt( 999999 ) );